Hervé Barmasse: Early life

-Barmasse was born into a family of alpinists from Valtournenche – his father, Marco Barmasse, is one of the most well-known alpinists or mountaineers from the Aosta Valley – Hervé is the fourth generation of alpine guides in his family.
+Barmasse was born into a family of alpinists from Valtournenche, where he grew up.
+His father Marco and grand father Michel were also alpinists.
 He became a ski instructor in 1996, snowboard instructor in 1997 and has been a Matterhorn alpine guide since 2000 and national alpine guide instructor since 2007.

 Career

 He began his career as a mountaineer on his home mountain, the Matterhorn, climbing new routes and repeating various prestigious ones.
 After growing up in the shadow of this mountain, it was right here where Hervé completed various extreme solo ascents.
-The most noteworthy of these ascents include the first solo ascent of the Via Casarotto Grassi in 2002 (ED, 1300m), the first solo ascent in 2005 of the Via Deffeyes (ED, 1300m) completed in under four hours, and in 2007 the first solo ascent of the Spigolo dei fiori on the Via Machetto route: all routes on the south face of the Matterhorn.
-A further noteworthy ascent was the first solo ascent and first repetition of the Via Direttissima which was first climbed in 1983 by his father Marco.
+The most noteworthy of these ascents include the first solo ascent of the Casarotto Grassi route in 2002 (ED, 1300m), the first solo ascent in 2005 of the Deffeyes route (ED, 1300m) completed in under four hours, and in 2007 the first solo ascent of the Spigolo dei fiori on the Machetto route: all routes on the south face of the Matterhorn.
+A further noteworthy ascent was the first solo ascent and first repetition of the Direttissima route which was first climbed in 1983 by his father Marco.

 The pursuit and exploration of unclimbed faces led him away from the Alps and in 2004 he climbed two new routes in Pakistan: Luna Caprese on the Chogolisa Shield and another route on Sheep Peak (6300m).